kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/x86/resctrl.rst

 with the following files:

 "num_rmids":
+		Deprecated.
+See total_mon_groups.

+"total_mon_groups":
+		The total number of monitor groups that can be created.
+		This is the upper bound for how many "CTRL_MON" + "MON" groups can be created as each "CTRL_MON" group can also be monitored.
+		Depending on the grouping used, the actual number may be lower.
+See num_mon_groups_per_ctrl_group.

+"num_mon_groups_per_ctrl_group":
-		The number of RMIDs available.
-This is the upper bound for how many "CTRL_MON" + "MON" groups can be created.
+		The number of monitor groups that can be created for each control group.
+This is the upper bound for how many "MON" groups can be created within a "CTRL_MON" group.
+The "CTRL_MON" group also counts towards this number as the "CTRL_MON" group can also be monitored.
+		Depending on the usage of the system over time, some hardware ids for monitor groups may still have stale data in the CPU caches, and be unavailable for allocation.
+The actual number of monitor groups available may be lower.

 "mon_features":
 		Lists the monitoring events if